 - Unshelled vs Shelled Pistachio: Availability

-Green Peeled Pistachio Kernel (GPPK): If you remove the purple skin from the Kaal pistachio kernels, you will obtain GPPK.
-GPPK is considered a luxury food item.
+Green Peeled Pistachio Kernel (GPPK) are obtained by removing the purple skin from the Kaal kernels.
+Green kernels are considered a luxury food item.

 How are Shelled Pistachios Made